-- Demonstrate familiarity with the organization and operation of American banking and financial institutions, sources of funds, the practical aspects of money, and short- and long-term credit for business.
+- Demonstrate familiarity with the organization and operation of American banking and financial institutions, sources of funds, the practical aspects of money, and short- and long-term credit for businesses.

-- Apply marketing methods and policies with an emphasis on planning, pricing, promoting, and distributing products and services to consumers.
+- Apply marketing methods and policies with an emphasis on planning, pricing, promoting, and distributing products to customers.

 SUNY General Education Requirement

 Students who intend to receive AA, AS, or baccalaureate degrees must satisfy SUNY and campus General Education (GE) requirements to graduate.
 Students should be aware that GE requirements may vary by academic program.
 Consult with your academic advisor for program-specific information; for general information: General Education

 AAS and AOS degree students may not be required to fulfill General Education (GE) requirements; however, any student who may wish to transfer should complete as many GE courses as possible.
 Consult with your academic advisor.